Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 ## Arbitrary Ruby Methods

-In the exceptional case that the Cask DSL is insufficient, it is possible to define arbitrary Ruby methods inside the Cask by creating a `Utils` namespace:
+In the exceptional case that the Cask DSL is insufficient, it is possible to define arbitrary Ruby methods inside the Cask by creating a `Utils` namespace.
+Example:

 ```ruby
 class Appname < Cask